Trichotillomania Symptoms & Treatment

 The types of therapy that you can consider are:

-1. Habit reversal therapy is the primary treatment for trichotillomania.
+1. Habit reversal therapy is the primary trichotillomania therapy.
 You can learn how to recognize situations where you’re likely to pull your hair and how to substitute other behaviors instead of that.
 For example, you might clench your fists to help you to stop the urge or redirect your hand from your hair to your ear.

 2. Cognitive therapy can help you identify and see the beliefs you may have about hair pulling.